-Long-Term Incentive Compensation: Equity-based grants are a key element of our total compensation program.
-Consistent with our compensation philosophy, we believe it is important that these awards have a performance component and that they are aligned with total shareholder return.
-The target award amounts are based on several factors including competitiveness as determined by our peer group and relevant survey data provided by FW Cook, job responsibilities, individual contributions, and future potential of the executive.
+Long-Term Incentive Compensation: Equity-based grants are a key element of our total compensation program and are issued in accordance with the Amended and Restated VeriSign, Inc. 2006 Equity Incentive Plan (the "2006 Plan").
+Consistent with our compensation philosophy, we believe it is important that these awards have a performance component and that they are based in part on TSR.
+Individuals' target award amounts are based on several factors including competitiveness as determined by data provided by FW Cook, job responsibilities, individual contributions, and future potential of the executive.

-In 2017, the Compensation Committee granted long-term equity compensation to our executives, other than the CEO, consisting of 50% performance-based RSUs ("PSUs") and 50% time-vesting RSUs.
+In 2018, the Compensation Committee granted long-term equity compensation to our executives, other than the CEO, consisting of 50% performance-based RSUs ("PSUs") and 50% time-vesting RSUs.
 The CEO received long-term equity compensation consisting of 60% PSUs and 40% time-vesting RSUs.
 The time-vesting RSUs provide strong retentive value for our executive talent as they vest ratably over four years, subject to continued employment.
 They are also linked to increases in stockholder value creation as their value goes up or down with the Company's stock price.
-The PSUs are linked to long-term Company financial performance as well as increases in stockholder value.
+The PSUs are linked to long-term Company financial performance as well as increases in TSR.

-The metrics associated with the 2017 PSUs consist of two financial measures - compound annual growth rate ("CAGR") of operating income per share and Total Shareholder Return ("TSR") of Verisign stock compared to the TSR of the S&P 500 Index, each measured over a three-year performance period from January 1, 2017 through December 31, 2019.
+The metrics associated with the 2018 PSUs consist of two financial measures - compound annual growth rate ("CAGR") of operating income per share and TSR of Verisign stock compared to the TSR of the S&P 500 Index, each measured over a three-year performance period from January 1, 2018 through December 31, 2020.
 The number of PSUs earned may range from 0% to 200% of the target award based on CAGR of operating income per share for the performance period, but no more than 100% of target may be earned unless the TSR of Verisign stock equals or outperforms the TSR of the S&P 500 Index for the performance period.
-We believe that the performance metrics coincide with shareholder interests, create a long-term performance focus and complement the performance metrics in the Company's short term annual incentive plan.
-The vesting of the 2017 PSUs at the end of a three-year performance period provides a strong retention incentive.
+We believe that the performance metrics coincide with stockholder interests, create a long-term performance focus and complement the performance metrics in the Company's short term annual cash incentive plan.
+The vesting of the 2018 PSUs at the end of a three-year performance period also provides a strong retention incentive.

-Equity awards for NEOs were granted on February 14, 2017 at the regularly scheduled Compensation Committee meeting.
-The Compensation Committee approved the total value granted to individual executives (time-vesting and performance-based) based on the factors discussed herein.
-The actual number of RSUs was a function of the closing stock price on February 14, 2017.
+Equity awards for NEOs were granted on February 13, 2018 at the regularly scheduled Compensation Committee meeting.
+The Compensation Committee approved the total value granted to individual executives (time-vesting and performance-based) based on the factors discussed above.
+The actual number of RSUs was a function of the closing stock price on February 13, 2018.

-The chart below shows the number of RSUs granted to each NEO in February 2017:
+The chart below shows the equity awards granted to each NEO in February 2018:

-2017 Annual Equity Grants Name Position Total Market Value of Equity Grant (1) Grant Date Fair Value Time-vesting RSUs granted (2) (3) PSUs granted (1) (2) D. James Bidzos Executive Chairman, President and CEO \$ 6,999,937 \$ 82.68 33,865 50,798 Todd B. Strubbe Executive Vice President, COO \$ 2,759,858 \$ 82.68 16,690 16,690 George E. Kilguss, III Executive Vice President, CFO \$ 2,099,907 \$ 82.68 12,699 12,699 Thomas C. Indelicarto Executive Vice President, General Counsel and Secretary \$ 1,399,938 \$ 82.68 8,466 8,466
+2018 Annual Equity Grants Name Position Market Value uity Grant (1) Grant Date ir Value per share Time-vesting RSUs granted (2) PSUs granted (3) D. James Bidzos Executive Chairman, President and CEO \$ 6,999,855 \$ 110.57 25,323 37,984 Todd B. Strubbe Executive Vice President, COO \$ 2,759,827 \$ 110.57 12,480 12,480 George E. Kilguss, III Executive Vice President, CFO \$ 2,199,901 \$ 110.57 9,948 9,948 Thomas C. Indelicarto Executive Vice President, General Counsel and Secretary \$ 1,399,816 \$ 110.57 6,330 6,330

 (1) Total market value of equity grant is the combined value of time-vesting RSUs and PSUs based on grant date fair value per share.
-Number of PSUs granted represents shares to be earned at target achievement.
-Vesting occurs after the performance goal has been certified by the Committee and the Company has received an unqualified signed opinion on the Company's financial statements from its independent registered public accounting firm.

-Achievement of Performance Awards Granted in 2015
+Achievement of PSUs Granted in 2016